A homological approach to chromatic complexity of algebraic K-theory: Families of Thom spectra

-is a commutative diagram in the category of $E_1$ ring spectra for $n\ge 1$. \end{lem} \begin{proof} This immediately follows from Lewis's theorem \cite[Ch.
-IX]{LMS06} and Construction \ref{const 1}. \end{proof}
+is a commutative diagram in the category of $\mathbb{E}_1$ ring spectra for $n\ge 1$. \end{lem} \begin{proof} This immediately follows from Lewis's theorem~\cite[Ch.
+IX]{LMS06} and Construction~\ref{const 1}. \end{proof}

-The homology of the spectra $y(n)$ interpolate between the homology of the sphere spectrum $S \simeq y(0)$ and the homology of the mod $2$ Eilenberg-MacLane spectrum $H\f_2 \simeq y(\infty)$.
-Similarly, the homology of the spectra $z(n)$ interpolate between the homology of $z(1)$ and the homology of the integral Eilenberg-MacLane spectrum $z(\infty)=H\z$.
-More generally, we have the following ladder of interpolations between the sphere spectrum and the mod $2$ and integral Eilenberg-MacLane spectra:
+The homology of the spectra~$y(n)$ interpolate between the homology of the sphere spectrum~$\mathbb{S} \simeq y(0)$ and the homology of the mod $2$ Eilenberg--MacLane spectrum~$H\f_2 \simeq y(\infty)$.
+Similarly, the homology of the spectra~$z(n)$ interpolate between the homology of $z(1)$ and the homology of the integral Eilenberg--MacLane spectrum~$z(\infty)=H\z$.
+More generally, we have the following ladder of interpolations between the sphere spectrum and the mod $2$ and integral Eilenberg--MacLane spectra: